Climbing in Paris: Onward and upward!

 Diving into the depths of Paris

 In Paris all sports are possible, even diving!
 Lessons are of course, not in the Seine but in deep swimming pools especially adapted for the sport.
-You can dive for the fi rst time or perfect your skills, freely or accompanied by a qualified and skilled instructor.
+You can dive for the first time by booking on the What's up Paname platform or perfect your skills, freely or accompanied by a qualified and skilled instructor.
 And you will have no trouble getting hold of the equipment as all schools hire out diving gear.

 The Paris region has excellent diving facilities.
 Take a plunge into the deep blue a stone’s throw from Paris, at the 15-metre pit at the Palais des sports Telemaco-Gouin in Charenton-le-Pont (94).
 There are pits in several towns in Ile-de-France, including Conflans-Saint-Honorine (78), Lagny-sur-Marne (77) and Boussy-Saint-Antoine (91).
 The Aqua92 diving centre in Villeneuve-la-Garenne (92) boasts the deepest pit in France (the second-deepest in Europe).
 Get set for a dizzying descent!